Seattle Jewish Community School: History

 Established in 1991 as Seattle Jewish Primary School, the school later expanded to 5th grade and changed its name to SJCS.
 SJCS was located at Congregation Beth Shalom, then Temple Beth Am, and the school purchased its current building on October 24, 2008.

 SJCS has had four Heads of School in its 19-year history.
 Debra J.G.
 Butler was the founding principal and served until 1995, establishing the school's primary division.
 Joyce Shane was head for a decade, and expanded the school into 5th grade.
 Upon Shane's retirement, Butler returned to SJCS to lead the transition to SJCS' Northgate-area campus.
-From 2010-2018, Shoshana K. Bilavsky was Head of School.
-Ron Waldman became Head of School in summer 2018.
+From 2010 to 2018, Shoshana K. Bilavsky was Head of School.
+Ron Waldman became Head of School in the summer of 2018.

 SJCS opened a new campus in the Green Lake neighborhood on Woodlawn Ave N.E.in the building formerly occupied by Billings Middle School.

 In addition to tuition, SJCS receives funding from individual and institutional donors including the Jewish Federation of Greater Seattle and the Samis Foundation.